4.8 1700+ Google Reviews

 If a material in your home does test positive for asbestos, and it is friable, or you will be removing, or renovating the material, you should hire a professional asbestos abatement contractor.
 Even though most, if not all States allow homeowners to perform their asbestos removal, the high risk of a home owner contaminating the house with fine particles of asbestos, is not worth it.

-Approximately 75 percent of the vermiculite insulation in the US was manufactured and sold by Zonolite.
-Zonolite is a brand owned by W.R.
+First, Zonolite is a home building products brand owned by W.R.
 Grace & Company.
 They took over the mines in Libby, and knew of the asbestos contamination of the vermiculite, but did not warn anyone.
+Unfortunately, Zonolite manufactured and sold approximately 75 percent of all vermiculite insulation.

 W.R.
 Grace was later part of a major class-action lawsuit which resulted in the ZAI Trust (zonolite attic insulation trust).
-Homeowners who have the zonolite brand of insulation are entitled to partial reimbursement for removal of vermiculite insulation.
-In some cases you may even be partially reimbursed for the cost to reinsulate the area.
+Homeowners who have the zonolite brand of insulation can get partial reimbursement for removal of vermiculite insulation.
+And in some cases you may even be partially reimbursed for the cost to reinsulate the area.

 Vermiculite generally refers to a type of insulation that most likely contains asbestos, which is known to cause a variety of health problems.
 The best course of action is to assume it has asbestos, have it removed by asbestos abatement professionals, and if inclined, go through the process of determining if your vermiculite was zonolite and getting reimbursed for the removal.